Machine Tool Spindles for Any Need

 Who We Serve

 Some of our spindle customers are Ford, GM, Chrysler, CAT, Cummins, MAG, Comau, Ingersoll Production Equipment, Linamar, Red Viking, Raven Engineering, Cell Con, large and small machine houses and die shops.
+These manufacturers require incredibly precise spindle tooling, and have trusted Colonial Tool to provide it to them for many years.

 We engineer each and every machine tool spindle to achieve the maximum possible rigidity, while meeting or exceeding the speed capability required for the application.
 Wherever you see a CNC spindle or specialty spindle carrying an RAS tag, rest assured that you get the absolute best performance in quality and reliability.